 As HPV is often involved, apart from these recommendations it is always a good idea to further boost the immune status as far as possible to cope with viral infection.
-Treatments that can be effective against this type of infection are:
+Some natural treatments are very effective in this regard.

 NOTE: As there are often little or no noticeable symptoms to warn of cervical dysplasia being present it is extremely important that women maintain a regular schedule of cervical smear tests.